Digital experience monitoring: What it is and why it matters

 OpenTelemetry integration monitors end-to-end application requests through distributed services in your existing environment.

-Performance metrics capabilities can graph everything from high-level KPIs to granular technical metrics, visualizing business outcomes for the teams which need to deliver them.
+Performance metrics capabilities can graph everything from high-level KPIs to granular technical metrics, visualizing business outcomes for the teams that need to deliver them.